Posted by Jake on Thursday, February 14, 2013 with No comments | Labels: Roundup

 Judges rule that most “back-to-work” schemes are unlawful

 Cait Reilly, 24, has won her Court of Appeal claim that requiring her to work at Poundland for free to keep her unemployment benefits was unlawful.
 If you are 18-24, nine months after you start to claim jobless benefits you must attend the Work Programme.
 If you are above 25 years old, it is 12 months.
 Ministers expect half a million jobseekers to join the Work Programme each year.
 But the judgment meant nobody could be forced to participate under threat of losing benefits.
 Critics described the policy as a return to slavery.
-TELEGRAPH
+TELEGRAPH(“Can I stop turning now?” said William Wilberforce, speaking from his grave.)

 The OECD said multinational companies were increasingly dodging taxes by reporting profits in countries other than where their main revenues were generated.
 “We're going to fight to finally put an end to tax havens at this year’s G8 meeting hosted by Great Britain," she said.
 REUTERS